Malibu Conservation Camp #13

 Total inmate capacity: 100

-The Malibu Conservation Camp CC #13 was opened in October 1980.
-The camp is jointly operated by the California Department of Corrections and Rehabilitation (CDCR) and the Los Angeles County Fire Department (LAC).
-The Camp was previously operated as a CDCR male inmate camp.
+Malibu Conservation Camp (#13) was opened in October 1980.
+The camp is jointly operated by CDCR and the Los Angeles County Fire Department (LACFD).
+The camp was previously operated as a CDCR male inmate camp.
 It was established as a female camp in 1986.
-The Malibu inmate crews are utilized on wild land fire suppression as well as county conservation assignments, including maintenance of the State Beaches, and local parks and fire stations.
+Malibu incarcerated crews are utilized on wildland fire suppression, as well as county conservation assignments, which include maintenance of the State beaches, local parks and fire stations.
 The camp inmates work primarily in Los Angeles County but can be used throughout the State in fire suppression efforts.

-The designated capacity of the camp is for 105 minimum-custody female convicted felons.
-This represents five 14 person fire crews.
+The designated capacity of the camp is for 100 minimum-custody female convicted felons.
+This represents five 14-person fire crews.
 The remaining inmates serve as cooks, clerks, landscapers, porters, camp maintenance workers and skilled shop workers.

-Malibu Conservation Camp crews provide labor for work projects for the National Park Service, California State Parks and Recreation, Los Angeles County, Los Angeles City and other organizations.
+Malibu Conservation Camp crews work on projects for the National Park Service, California State Parks and Recreation, Los Angeles County, Los Angeles City and other organizations.
 Work projects include brush clearing; weed abatement, hazardous tree removal, downed tree removal, liter removal, filling sand bags and other cleanup projects.
-The Malibu Conservation Camp Inmates make rain sticks and design plaques, picture frames, clocks and wooden ornaments jewelry boxes and signs.
+Malibu Conservation Camp inmates make rain sticks and design plaques, picture frames, clocks, wooden ornaments, jewelry boxes and signs.

 During their leisure time, inmates may participate in hobby craft, softball, basketball, horseshoes, reading or other activities.
 Spiritual and self-help services such as Catholic Services, Calvary Chapel, Jewish Services, West Angeles Church, Jehovah’s Witnesses, Alcoholics Anonymous and Narcotics Anonymous are provided by community volunteers.
 Malibu also facilitates GED preparation and pre-release classes.
 Inmates quickly learn that life at a conservation camp is more desirable than serving time behind the walls of a prison.
-Their work activities and efforts during emergencies build a strong work ethic, and a feeling of self worth.
-These activities prepare the inmates for a successful integration back into their communities upon release.
+Their work activities and efforts during emergencies build a strong work ethic and a feeling of self-worth.
+These activities prepare the inmates for a successful integration back into their communities upon reentry.